rosscutler/rosscutler.github.io/index.md

 - [Boosting-based multimodal speaker detection for distributed meeting videos](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/TMM08_SpeakerDet.pdf)
 - [Look who's talking: Speaker detection using video and audio correlation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.118.3968&rep=rep1&type=pdf)

-### Lightfield camera/display video conferencing
+### Light field camera/display video conferencing

-The ultimate type of remote conferencing will preserve eye gaze, who is looking at who, have accurate spatial geometry, and achieve the same level of trust, empathy, meeting effectiveness and inclusiveness, and fatigue as face to face meetings.
+The ultimate type of remote conferencing will preserve eye gaze, who is looking at who, have accurate spatial geometry, and achieve the same level of trust, empathy, meeting effectiveness and inclusiveness, and fatigue as face-to-face meetings.
 It will require new types of displays and cameras to achieve this.
-Two prototypes I've worked on called TeleWall and TeleWindow are designed to meet these goals using lightfield cameras and AR glasses.
+Two prototypes I've worked on called TeleWall and TeleWindow are designed to meet these goals using light field cameras and AR glasses.

 Patents: